-Two different philosophies: Fitbit offers affordable all-day activity tracking with basic HRV; Oura focuses on sleep and recovery with premium insights at a higher price point.
+Two different philosophies: Fitbit offers affordable all-day activity tracking with basic HRV; Oura Ring 4 focuses on sleep and recovery with premium insights and best-in-class PPG accuracy.

 Comparison Overview